CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 ---

 ## Pre-processing of the MNIST Dataset
-Before construction and training of the model, data pre-processing is often necessary to extract the training and validation datasets, and to normalize the samples in the dataset.
+Before construction and training of the model, data pre-processing is often necessary to extract and partition the training and validation datasets, and to normalize the samples in the dataset.
 The following code snippet performs this pre-processing step, after importing the relevant libraries.

 ```python
 # Import PyTorch libraries